irwin-cayo/parking-lot-counter-YOLO/README.md

 # parking-lot-counter-YOLO

-Vehicle detection and tracking using YOLO object detector and dlib correlation tracking for the east entrance of PK-E at CSUSB.
+Vehicle detection and tracking using YOLO object detector and dlib correlation tracking for the east entrance of parking structure PK-E at CSUSB.
 Tested on Opencv-Python 4.x.x

 ## Getting Started